-'Faith, Fire and Fury: the British Reformations and their Discontents'.
-The classes, which are specific to Paper C4 in TRPR and delivered under the aegis of the Faculty of Divinity, are designed to prepare students to comment on extracts from primary sources (see under Assessment).
-TRPR Paper C4 will focus to a greater extent than History Paper T8 on the religious history of England.
-While C4 students will not be expected to write supervision essays on Scotland or Ireland, nor presented with exam questions specifically on those countries, they will be encouraged to refer to the wider British context when it is relevant to explaining or understanding events in England.
+This paper will be taught by 16 hours of lectures, 8 Faculty classes (of 1 hour each), and 5 hours of college supervisions, besides revision supervisions as Directors of Studies see fit.
+The classes are designed to prepare students to comment on extracts from primary sources (see under Assessment).
+Students will not be expected to write supervision essays on Scotland or Ireland, nor presented with exam questions specifically on those countries, but will be encouraged to refer to the wider British context when it is relevant to explaining or understanding events in England.